Canoe polo: World Ranking

 The canoe polo world rankings use results from the previous world and continental championships.

 Features

 The game is now played in many countries throughout all inhabited continents, for recreation and serious sport.
 The sport has World Championships every two years and European, Asian, African, and Pan American Continental Championships held every year in between World Championship years.
-Internationally the sport is organized by the Canoe Polo committee of the International Canoe Federation, as one of the disciplines of the sport of canoeing.
+Internationally the sport is organized by the Canoe Polo committee of the Paddle Worldwide, as one of the disciplines of the sport of canoeing.